Skip to Content

 White astilbe flowers

-Astilbe is also known as false spirea and Goat's beard.
-It is a shade loving perennial plant that will flower even in full shade.
+Astilbe is also known as false spirea and false goat's beard.
+It is a shade-loving perennial plant that will flower even in full shade.

 Active Time 30 minutes